victor-gil-sepulveda/pyRMSD/README.md

 - The initial Python implementation of superposition was extracted from Prody source code (by [Ahmet Bakan](http://www.csb.pitt.edu/People/abakan/)) and modified, with the only goal of providing a python example to compare performance and stability.
 The iterative superposition algorithm is a direct translation of his iterpose algorithm.

-- QCP superposition method code was adapted from the code [here](http://theobald.brandeis.edu/qcp/)
+- QCP superposition method code was adapted from the code [here](http://theobald.brandeis.edu/qcp/).

 - The statistics function code was adapted from the work of jjhaag@dreamincode.net (available [here](http://www.dreamincode.net/code/snippet1447.htm) ).

 - Kabsch algorithm code was adapted from the work of [Dr. Bosco K. Ho](http://boscoh.com/).
-I would like to give him special tanks for his help.
+I would like to give him special thanks for his help.

 - As far as I know the first CUDA implementation of QCP is from [Yutong Zhao](http://proteneer.com/blog/).
 He went a step further trying to improve memory coalescence by changing the coordinates overlay.
 Pitifully his code is not open source.